Gellardo/blog/content/posts/2021-09-17-validate-repo-config-with-semgrep.md

 This will find any instance where a secet is retrieved and subsequently logged.

 Things to keep in mind:
 - This pattern matches one very specific case for the underlying problem (secrets printed to the log).
 There can be othersthat do the same thing but would not match.
-For example, funnelling the variable through a second variable/the identity function, using an `f""` string instead of the logger string interpolation, ...
+For example, funnelling the variable through a second variable/the identity function or using an `f""` string instead of the logger string interpolation or ...
 - You can add addtional patterns/false-positive patterns/pattern on metavariables to increase the coverage.
 But you will get false positives and negatives anyways.
 - Malicious minds will always be able to get around those patterns.
 So in the end semgrep rules are good for providing guardrails/codifying standards in a codebase, not preventing any possible issue.
 For example enforcing that a logger is used everywhere instead of `print` statements..
-- There are efforts for adding taint analysis to Semgrep but generally patterns are restricted to a single file/function.
+- There are efforts for adding taint analysis and joining findings across files to Semgrep but generally patterns are restricted to a single file/function.

 As you saw, the pattern was basically python code with placeholders wherever necessary.
 This becomes even more apperent when matching functions.